schollz/heartbpm/README.md

 Now, connect the pulse sensor to your finger and open a *Chrome* web browser to http://localhost:8054.
 You should be able to see some data coming out.
 Note: this only works with Chrome and Opera web browsers since they have Web MIDI implementations.

-### Just add synthesizers.
+### Just add instruments.

-To get it working with synthesizers, just attach your synthesizer via MIDI to your computer, Most modern synthesizers have USB which doubles as a MIDI connection, so just connect by USB!
+Attach your electronic instrument via MIDI to your computer.
+Most modern synthesizers have USB which doubles as a MIDI connection, so just connect by USB!

 Connect your finger to the pulse sensor and then reload the web page.
 The web page will *automatically* detect the synthesizers and you can see which ones are attached.